hypo69/hypo/docs/gemini/set 0/en/explainer/src/scenario/README.md

 4. Logging functionality: Likely using a Python logging framework (e.g., `logging`) for recording events and errors.

-The workflow orchestrates data flow between these modules or components, enabling automated data extraction and PrestaShop integration.
+The workflow orcheStartes data flow between these modules or components, enabling automated data extraction and PrestaShop integration.
 The code assumes a pre-existing system for interacting with PrestaShop (e.g., an API client).
 This analysis assumes the project's structure is clear enough to establish these dependencies.